clartaq/cwiki/resources/private/md/About.md

 ---
+author: CWiki
 title: About
-author: CWiki
-date: 10/24/2017 8:46:39 AM
+date: 2017-10-24T08:46:39.000-04:00
-updated: 1/8/2018 4:11:57 PM
+modified: 2018-08-14T10:56:55.284-04:00
 tags:
+  - about
   - special pages
-  - about
 ---

 This is the "About" page for your wiki.
 It is just like any other page in the wiki except that there is always a link to it in the menu bar at the top of the browser window.
+It's in the "More" drop-down menu.

 It is suggested that you write a statement about the general purpose of your wiki here.